Skip to content

 Utility-first CSS framework for layout and spacing.
 Used in the dashboard alongside PrimeNG’s design tokens for a consistent visual system.

-The hk.js tracking snippet is minified using esbuild — the same bundler Angular uses internally — keeping it under 2 KB with no additional toolchain dependency.
+The hk.js tracking snippet is minified using esbuild — the same bundler Angular uses internally — with Web Vitals kept in an opt-in hk-vitals.js split bundle.

 The snippet is served from your HitKeep instance — no third-party CDN, no cross-origin request from your visitors’ browsers.